Smooth rigidity for very non-algebraic Anosov diffeomorphisms of codimension one: Preliminaries

 \begin{proof} Assume that $f$ has a fixed point $x_0$, $f(x_0)=x_0$ and let $c=\phi(x_0)$.
 Given a point $x\in M$ consider a $us$-adapted path $\gamma$ connecting $x_0$ to $x$ and let $u(x)=PCF_\gamma(\phi)$.
 Note that $u(x)$ does not depend on choice of $\gamma$ because a different choice would adjust the value of $u(x)$ by a value of periodic cycle function on a loop, which is zero by our assumption.

 By a direct calculation we have

 It is standard to check H\"older continuity of $u$ by checking that restrictions to stable and unstable leaves are H\"older continuous.

 In general, it in not known whether every Anosov diffeomorphism has a fixed point.
-However, every Anosov diffeomorphism has a periodic point $f^n(x_0)=x_0$.
-Applying the same argument to $f^n$ we can obtain
+However, every Anosov diffeomorphism has a periodic point $f^p(x_0)=x_0$.
+Then the general case can be reduced the case when there exists a fixed point using the following lemmas.~\footnote{We are grateful to the referee for pointing out the subtlety of this reduction}